kienerj/pycdxml/README.md

 ## Project Status

-The overall status of the project can be described best as **alpha**.
+The overall status of the project can be described best as **beta**.
 It depends on the specific module used.
 Within the limited scope of basic small molecules, the code will likely work.
 But it is certain there are some unknown bugs and edge-cases not present in my set of test molecules.

-Where you might run into issues is with reactions and for sure organometallics or anything that contains non-chemical related drawings.

-It's best to limit usage to "single-molecule" documents essentially treating the ChemDraw files like mol files. `cdxml`and `cdx` are more like a drawing file format with molecules as first class citizens and not a pure chemical format.
-Using any of these "drawing features" can lead to errors or worse silent issues. **You have been warned!**

 ## CDXMLConverter

 `cdxml_converter`module allows you to convert between `cdxml`and `cdx` files.
 There is also support to convert [RDKit](https://github.com/rdkit/rdkit) molecules to `cdxml` or `cdx` files.

+As of commit 9507e48 all files in the ChemDraw Samples directory can be visually correctly converted from/to cdxml.
+This includes correct conversion of biological shapes and sequences, images and shapes.

 The conversions are based on PerkinElmers (formerly CambridgeSofts) official but very much outdated format specification available [here](https://www.cambridgesoft.com/services/documentation/sdk/chemdraw/cdx/IntroCDX.htm).